TABLE OF CONTENTS

 - You will have access to a wider range of eligible expenses

-- Will not restrict or limit benefits due to a pre-existing medical condition
+- A PHSP / HSA will not restrict or limit benefits due to a pre-existing medical condition

 Traditional Insurance Plan

-- Under a fully insured program, you will receive a plan booklet outlining the items that are covered and also the ones restricted or excluded by definition, co-insurance, deductibles or fee guides.
-Figuring out what your coverage is and if it will be reimbursed partially or in full can get complicated.
+- Under a fully insured program, you will receive a plan booklet outlining the items that are covered, and also the ones restricted or excluded by definition, co-insurance, deductibles, or fee guides.
+Figuring out your coverage and if it will be reimbursed partially or in full can get complicated.

 - A PHSP is typically only restricted by dollar amount.
 You will have 100% coverage for all eligible expenses up to your spending account limit.
 Your account balance is updated by the administrator every time a claim is processed, eliminating the need to keep track of this information manually.